syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 {% include image.html url="/js/Chart/Chart-Types_images/Chart-Types_img33.png" Caption="grouping 100% stacked bar"%}

-### Changing a point color
+### Change a point color

-For changing the color of a 100% stacking bar, you can use the [fill](../api/ejchart.html#members:series-points-fill) property of the point.
+To change the color of a 100% stacking bar, you can use the [fill](../api/ejchart.html#members:series-points-fill) property of the point.

 {% highlight js %}